eduardpetre/JavaSpringBootApplication/README.md

 ### 2. **Main Features for the MVP (Minimum Viable Product) Phase**

 1. **Team and Player Management**:
-   - **Team Management**: The system should allow the creation and management of esports teams, with attributes such as team name, the number of tournaments participated in, and year founded.
+   - **Team Management**: The system should allow the creation and management of sports teams, with attributes such as team name, the number of tournaments won, and year founded.
    - **Player Management**: The system should allow for adding players with details such as first name, last name, nickname, date of birth, and their assigned team (if applicable).
    - **Player-Team Association**: Players can be linked to teams, and each player should have a unique nickname.